yuxuanxc/tp/docs/UserGuide.md

 <div align="center"><sup style="font-size:100%"><i>Figure 20.
 The result of <code>delete-itinerary-attraction 1 day/1</code></i></sup></div>
 <!--how to comment in markdown-->

-### 4.5 Miscellaneous Features
+### 4.5 Miscellaneous Features (Yuxuan)

 These basic features help TrackPad to run smoothly, as well as allow you to interact with TrackPad without the use of your mouse, perfect for fast typists!

 #### 4.5.1 Viewing help : `help`

-Shows a message with a link to this User Guide.
+You can use this command whenever you are unsure about any features, and the link will lead you straight to our user guide which will help to clarify your doubts.

 ![help message](images/helpMessage.png)
 <div align="center"><sup style="font-size:100%"><i>Figure 21.
 The help window of TrackPad</i></sup></div>